Lotte Giants: 2000s

 From 2001 to 2007 the Giants did not qualify for the postseason, finishing in last place for four consecutive years (2001–2004).
 In mid-2001, the Giants' manager Kim Myung-seong, who had been in charge of the team since 1998, died of a heart attack.
 He was replaced by Woo Yong-deuk.

 Late in 2007, the Giants signed American Jerry Royster to become the manager of the Giants, making him the first-ever non-Korean to take the helm of one of South Korea's professional baseball clubs.
 Royster served as the Giants' manager through the 2010 season, guiding the team to the playoffs in all three seasons.

 Popularity and attendance

-The Giants are the most popular team in the Korea Baseball Organization league.
-According to a Gallup Korea's survey conducted in 2011, the Giants were chosen as the most popular team three times in a row.
-They attracted over 1 million fans to Sajik Baseball Stadium in 1991 for the first time in league history.
+The Giants are one of the most popular teams in the Korea Baseball Organization.
+According to a Gallup Korea's survey conducted in 2011, the Giants were voted as the most popular team three times in a row.
+In 1991, they became the first Korean team to attract more than one million spectators to their home games during a season.
 In the 2009 season, they set the all-time record of home attendance of 1,380,018 fans.
 In the 2011 season, they also led the league in the total home attendance with 1,358,322 fans at 67 home games.
 The average attendance was 20,273 fans per game, meaning the stadium was 71% full on average per game.
-From 2008 to 2011, they drew over 1 million fans for four consecutive years.
+From 2008 to 2012, they drew over 1 million fans for five consecutive seasons.